hai-vr/exp-cilbox-instructions/README.md

 - If `OnSerialization` exists, we should execute `OnSerialization` before the packet is sent.
 - If `RequestSerialization` is called, we should prepare to send a packet at the end of that frame.
 - Replace `[UdonSynced]` with `/*[UdonSynced]*/`, and implement transmit those variables as part of our object state in the packet.

+## Ownership transfer

+- Ownership transfer in the host environment Cilbox runs in doesn't work the same as in UdonSharp.
+Here are the differences:
+  - UdonSharp scripts assume objects have exactly one network owner at any point.
+The host environment in Cilbox may have zero or one owner.
+Ownership should be requested if it had no owner.
+  - When the owner of the object leaves, UdonSharp scripts assume the object is automatically transferred.
+The host environment in Cilbox does not transfer ownership automatically.
+Instead, all the users should request ownership of that object when the owner of that object leaves, and they will all compete for the ownership of that object.
+There is a networking shim that does that job.

 ## Encoding data